wighawag/blog-ipfs/webapp/posts/ethereum-and-gas.md

 While these workarounds can indeed be used now, they are limited and a proper solution will involve a change in the EVM.

-### <a name="gas_grieving_solution"></a>4.
-Proper Solution Against "Insuficient Gas Griefing attack"
+### Proper Solution Against "Insuficient Gas Griefing attack"
 In order to properly guard against the issue, we need to ensure there is enough gas at the point of the call being made.
 While the workarounds in the previous section will help developer build safe smart contracts with the EVM today, they are limited and I have thus proposed an EVM improvement, namely [EIP-1930](https://eips.ethereum.org/EIPS/eip-1930).

 In a nutshell, EIP-1930 would allow contracts to call other contracts with a strict gas semantic, that is, if the gas available (including the reduction done by the 1/64 rule) is not enough for the call to forward the amount of gas specified as part of the opcode, the caller get an out of gas exception.

 It can be implemented either as 3 new CALL* opcodes or by reserving specific gas value range (if we can ensure they have never been used before).
 See the proposal for details.

-This would allow smart contract wallet and meta-transaction in general to ensure that the user's meta- transaction is given the exact amount of gas specified by the user signed message.
+This would allow smart contract wallet and meta-transaction in general to ensure that the user's meta- transaction is given the exact amount of gas specified by the users' signed message without any extra work or opcode pricing dependent logic.
 As such relayers would only get a reward if they give the right amount of gas for the transaction to succeed.

-## Inner Call Out Of Gas Attack
+## 3. Inner Call Out Of Gas Attack
 It turns out that the behavior of gas is responsible for yet another issue.
 Indeed, a gas based attack is also possible on contracts that call other contracts with all gas available (that is 63/64 of all gas available).
 In other words, while the issue facing meta-transaction mentionned above, is that they cannot ensure easily that the inner call get a specific amount of gas, the attack described below affects any inner call whose failure do not cause the _caller_ to revert.

-The result is somehow similar to a **Call Depth Attack** but different as for example calls like `<address>.send` won't fail as they are still given the gas stipend.
+The result is somehow similar to a **Call Depth Attack** but different as for example calls like `<address>.send` won't fail as these are still given the gas stipend.
 Indeed, as mentioned above the gas stipend is extra gas and is not affected by the 1/64 rules.
-As a result such calls are always guaranteed to have 2300.
+As a result such calls are always guaranteed to have 2300 and cannot revert for a lack of gas (assuming of course that the recipient do not use more than 2300, or revert intentionally).

 But the issue has some similar semantic to the **call depth attack** when it is invoked on low level call that catch inner call failure.
 And these will probably become even more popular with the introduction of "try/catch" in solidity 0.6.